Is ERP software still up to date?

 If we go to the website of various software providers today, we will find a prominent link to the pricing model.
 Here we usually find two to four "plans".
 These plans usually provide the monthly costs per user.
 You can quickly calculate how much it will cost to use the software package.

-you ask them Cost of an ERP software on, so reputable providers usually give too buttoned.
-Not only the licensing models are complicated. the license costs are often the smaller part.
-The introductory project generates some costs for consultant days.
-There is still the own effort for the collaboration in the ERP project.
-One shouldn't underestimate him.
+you ask them Cost of an ERP software serious providers are usually too buttoned up.
+It's not just the licence models that are complicated.
+The license costs are often the smaller part.
+The implementation project generates some costs for consultant days.
+There is also your own expenditure for the employees in the ERP project.
+This should not be underestimated.

 There are interfaces